killowatt/SimpleFileTransfer/README.txt

 The program will attempt name resolution and supports both IPv4 and IPv6.

-The program should support even large files gigabytes in size.
+The program should support even large files gigabytes in size (Tested up to 4.5 GB)

 # Building
 Requires Visual Studio 2019.